ppy/osu-wiki/news/2021-07-26-performance-points-star-rating-updates.md

 osu!team's very own [**smoogipoo**](https://osu.ppy.sh/users/1040328) has [successfully managed](https://github.com/ppy/osu/pull/10453) to port the mania difficulty calculation algorithm from stable.

 While not 100% perfect, it is essentially as close as it can get, resulting in differences below 0.01 stars for the vast majority of all cases.
-Only one mania-specific map and seven converts with leaderboards have any changes in star rating above 0.2 stars, and most are due to rounding shenanigans and unintended behaviour in stable (commonly referred to as gimmicks) which is fixed in lazer.
+Only one mania-specific map and seven converts with leaderboards have any changes in star rating above 0.2 stars, and most are due to rounding shenanigans and unintended behaviour in stable (commonly referred to as gimmicks) which are fixed in lazer.

-Though solely in the domain of osu!lazer, it may eventually resolve a [fair](https://github.com/ppy/osu-web/issues/7846) [few](https://github.com/ppy/osu-web/issues/6075) [issues](https://github.com/ppy/osu-web/issues/5442) with displaying mania map difficulties on the website, by reusing lazer difficulty calculation components in other areas of the osu! infrastructure.
+Though solely in the domain of osu!lazer, it may eventually resolve a [fair](https://github.com/ppy/osu-web/issues/7846) [few](https://github.com/ppy/osu-web/issues/6075) [issues](https://github.com/ppy/osu-web/issues/5442) with displaying mania map difficulties on the website, by reusing lazer difficulty calculation components in other areas of osu! infrastructure.

 ### All rulesets: More flexibility in the structure of skills

-As community members explore new ideas in the domain of difficulty and performance calculation, the limitations of how things were previously set up can come to bear in quite stifling ways.
+As community members explore new ideas in the domain of difficulty and performance calculation, the limitations of how things were previously set up can come to affect new efforts in quite stifling ways.

 Long-term contributor [**Syrin**](https://osu.ppy.sh/users/5701575) has made great strides in revamping this process for the benefit of anyone interested in creating their own rulesets in the changes listed below:

 - [Skills now receive a list of active mods](https://github.com/ppy/osu/pull/11687), which will allow their creators to very easily create mod-specific adjustments in the future.
-Notably, this new capability has already been utilized to [clean up existing osu!catch star rating calculations](https://github.com/ppy/osu/pull/11857).
+Notably, this new capability has already been utilised to [clean up existing osu!catch star rating calculations](https://github.com/ppy/osu/pull/11857).
-- Skills were previously hard limited in how many objects they could operate on.
-[A new change](https://github.com/ppy/osu/pull/11688) allows rules to now manually specify directly how many objects they can act on in relation to any one object, allowing for much more robust algorithms to be developed.
+- Skills were previously hard-limited in how many objects they could operate on.
+[A new change](https://github.com/ppy/osu/pull/11688) now allows direct and manual specification of how many objects can be acted on in relation to any one object, allowing for much more robust algorithms to be developed.
-- Previous skills implementations were intrinsically coupled to the concept of strain.
+- Previous skill implementations were intrinsically coupled to the concept of strain.
 [Two](https://github.com/ppy/osu/pull/11689) [changes](https://github.com/ppy/osu/pull/11690) have removed this limitation entirely, meaning that ruleset developers can more readily explore skill concepts that may have absolutely no concept of strain whatsoever.
 This has been a long-running issue in the osu-performance scene, with changes like [the most recent taiko star rating adjustments](https://osu.ppy.sh/home/news/2020-09-15-changes-to-osutaiko-star-rating) needing to work around this issue in the past.

 In summary, ruleset creators now have considerably more fine-grained control over their scoring than they did in the past, and this can only be good for the game in the long run.

 ---

-A huge thank you goes out to everyone involved in creating, testing and discussing these changes, and another big thanks to [spaceman_atlas](https://osu.ppy.sh/users/3035836) for condensing all of these changes down.
+A huge thank you goes out to everyone involved in creating, testing and discussing these changes, and another big thanks to [spaceman_atlas](https://osu.ppy.sh/users/3035836) for condensing all of these changes down to an easily digestible format.

 —osu!team